torna4o/MERRA2combinetoCSV.Python/README.md

 # Interpolating hourly timeseries data to 20 min (or any other equal interval <hour)

 This is done with hourto20min.R file.
 For various reasons you might want to interpolate MERRA-2 time series data to <hour intervals, and to be blunt, I don't know how to do it in Python, so instead I put an R script for the same purpose.
-I don't think it will be difficult for anyone as it is far more straightforward to have R than Python of Visual Studio.
+I don't think it will be difficult for anyone as it is far more straightforward to have R than Python or Visual Studio.